Philippus/elastic4s/README.md

 type appropriate for your request type.
 For example a _search_ request will return a response of type `SearchResponse` which contains the results of the search.

-To create an instance of the HTTP client, use the `HttpClient` companion object methods.
-To create an instance of the TCP client, use the `TcpClient` companion object methods.
-Requests are the same for either client, but response classes may vary slightly as the HTTP response classes model the returned JSON whereas the TCP response classes wrap the Java client classes.
+To create an instance of the HTTP client, use the `ElasticClient` companion object methods.
 Requests are created using the elastic4s DSL.
 For example to create a search request, you would do:

 ```scala
 search("index" / "type").query("findthistext")
 ```

 The DSL methods are located in the `ElasticDsl` trait which needs to be imported or extended.
-Although the syntax is identical whether you use the HTTP or TCP client, you must import the appropriate trait (`com.sksamuel.elastic4s.ElasticDsl` for TCP or `com.sksamuel.elastic4s.http.ElasticDsl` for HTTP) depending on which client you are using.

 ### Alternative Executors
 The default `Executor` uses scala `Future`s to execute requests, but there are alternate Executors that can be used by